-The ESF College Catalog - The official description of requirements for any of the six-degree programs (majors) offered by the Department of Environmental Biology (EB) can be found in the online ESF Catalog (available online at: https://www.esf.edu/catalog/).
-From time to time, the requirements of ESF's various majors are changed, so the ESF catalog is updated and published annually (the last time any of our programs changed was 2011).
+The ESF College Catalog - The official description of requirements for any of the six-degree programs (majors) offered by the Department of Environmental Biology (EB) can be found in the online ESF Catalog.
+From time to time, the requirements of ESF's various majors are changed, so the ESF catalog is updated and published annually (the last time any of our programs changed was 2023).
 You can find a link for each major's current description at the ESF catalog web page.
 However, the official description of YOUR degree requirements is found in the catalog posted for the year that you entered your degree program.
 Similarly, if you change majors after matriculating, you must fulfill the degree program of the new major as it is described at the time you entered the new degree program.
 Also, become familiar with the general section on Academic Policies in that catalog; these relate to all ESF students.

-Your Degree Works Audit-Requirements for the majors are summarized on the individualized Degree Works Audit.
-You are given access to the Degree Works Audit during orientation through the ESF Student Portal, MyESF (https://www.esf.edu/students/).
+Your Degree Works Audit- Requirements for the majors are summarized on the individualized Degree Works Audit.
+You are given access to the Degree Works Audit during orientation through the ESF Student Portal, MyESF.
 The Audit is your most important working document, so become familiar with it.
 It shows what courses you have taken and what core requirements remain.
 It indicates your cumulative credit-hour totals and your grade-point average.
 It also tracks your progress toward meeting your General Education requirements and other elective distribution requirements.
 The real-time Audit reflects your official record in the Registrar's office, so if you think you have found an error bring it to the attention of your advisor.

-This handbook serves as a guide to compliment that Audit and help you project your course work in future semesters.
-A blank Degree Works Audit for each of the six majors is included in this handbook, so you can easily compare the six EB programs.
+This handbook serves as a guide to complement your Audit and help you project your course work in future semesters.
+A blank Degree Works Audit for each major is included, so you can easily compare the six EB programs.